FragileXD/TacoBot/README.md

 ## Features

+- Kawaii Animals
+  - Ducc
 - Fun Commands!

-  - Random Roulette
-  - Dank Rate
+- Hypixel API
-  - Epic Gamer Rate
-  - Big Brain Rate
-  - 8ball
+- Subreddits & Memes!
-  - partyblob
+- Minecraft Commands
-  - and **much more!**

 - Moderation Commands!

-  - Get somebody's discord stats

-- Utility!
-- Kawaii Animals!
-- Image Commands!
+- Utility Commands

-  - Subreddit Image Grabber

-## How do I add it to my server
+## How do I add it to my server?

 - [Full Permissions](https://discord.com/api/oauth2/authorize?client_id=566193825874182164&permissions=8&scope=bot)
 - To use Code: `cd Desktop` `python -m pip install -r requirements.txt`

 - Alternative Solution (Windows) open `config.json` with a text file editor and just edit the token and/or the other variables.
 Close text editor and run `run.bat`

-## I found a bug/error
+## I found a bug/error!
+What do I do?

 - Join the [Support Server](https://discord.io/Tacoz)